gildesmarais/ansible-5-minutes-server/README.md

 - setup firewall
 - disallow password authentication
 - disallow root SSH access
+- setup periodic unattended-upgrades with automatic reboots

 To allow ansible to work, you might need to manually `apt install python-minimal python-zipstream` on the remote server.

+This repository is based in [guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server](https://github.com/guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server).
+Furthermore it contains several changes suggested in [PR#1 of that repository](https://github.com/guillaumevincent/Ansible-My-First-5-Minutes-On-A-Server/pull/1) by [@joraman](https://github.com/joraman).

 ## Getting started